linkdata/rap/README.md

 ### Service resume record (0x06)

 Sent to resume service again after a *service pause* record.

+### Hijacked record (0x07)

+Sent when an exchange has been hijacked and will now act as a dumb data pipe.
+For example, by a HTTP `Connection: Upgrade` request such as a WebSockets upgrade request.

 ### User defined record (0x80)